16th Annual Instruments A Comin’

 Past participants have continued their music studies at the Juilliard School, Brown University, the Clive Davis Department of Recorded Music at Tisch School of the Arts / NYU, The Manhattan School of Music, New England Conservatory, and the Berklee College of Music.
 As a result of the Tipitina’s Internship Program, students have had the opportunity to play at events, such as national conventions, conferences, parties, benefit concerts, and movie openings–starting them on their music business career path.The program is part of the Berklee City Music Network, makes use of the PULSE online curriculum, and has sent numerous students to Berklee’s acclaimed Summer Music Program, as well as Berklee’s regular four-year program.

 “Being part of the Tipitina’s Internship Program was a life-changing experience.
-The instruction I received was much more than just the right notes to play; I learned how to conduct myself as a musician and businessman.” – Charles Burchell
+The instruction I received was much more than just the right notes to play; I learned how to conduct myself as a musician and businessman.” – Charles Burchel

 Interns spend time developing instrumental skills, learning recording technologies and production techniques, participating in workshops with musicians, producers, and scholars, as well as receiving general academic tutoring.
+Past Interns include Trombone Shorty, Kris Royal, and Jon Batiste.

 The program strives to create positive change in the lives of young New Orleans via a curriculum comprised of the following components: